EdSancha/EDSTouchButton/README.md

 You can also add it on your storyboard and edit its properties directly in the Attributes Inspector.

+## To do

+- Add simple tests.
+- Add UIImageView to button.

 ## Author

 Eduardo Diaz Sancha, edsancha@gmail.com